15 Scenic Hikes in Tucson

 Distance: 0.8 miles out-and-back

 The Western Section of Saguaro National Park is located within the Tucson mountains.
-Although the mountains views are not as dramatic here as at the Rincon (East) entrance, the park is home to large uninterrupted strands of Saguaro cacti.
-The views from the deck of the visitor’s center (featuring 1oo’s of Saguaro cacti) are so mesmerizing.
-On the downside, this park is a bit smaller than the Eastern district and the Bajada scenic drive is inconveniently not paved, although the trails here are scenic and well-marked.
+Although the mountain scenery here is not as dramatic as at the Rincon (East) entrance, the park is home to large uninterrupted strands of Saguaro cacti.
+The views from the deck of the visitor’s center (featuring 100’s of Saguaro cacti) are so mesmerizing.
+On the downside, this park is a bit smaller than the Eastern district and the Bajada scenic drive is inconveniently unpaved.
+On the bright side, the trails here are scenic and well-marked.

 The Valley View Overlook is a nice easy trail choice which leads you to an impressive overlook with views of various regional mountains including Picacho Peak.
-If you have time, Signal Hill is another quick trek worth a look due to the interesting pictographs.
-Another great aspect of visiting the Western district of SNP is that you are nearby other popular attractions like Old Tucson and the International Wildlife Museum, so you can mix and match to save some driving time!
+If you have time, Signal Hill is another quick trek worth a look to see interesting ancient pictographs.
+Another great aspect of visiting the Western district of SNP is that you are nearby other popular attractions like Old Tucson and the International Wildlife Museum, so you can save some driving time!
 All of these attractions are located on the same scenic drive which is lined with all sorts of exotic cacti on both sides of the street.
 Really, the drive is an attraction in and of itself!

 Distance: 1.7 mile loop (360 ft elevation gain)